frconor-ebook/meditations/_posts/2025-06-06-trinity-sunday.md

 The mother was racking her brains---now how do I answer this question, how big is the sea?
 She wanted to answer it in a way that the child could understand.

-Then she said, "Well, if you were to spend the rest of your life going down to the water\'s edge with your bucket and filling it with water and coming up and pouring it into the moat of your sandcastle, and you did that every minute of every hour of every day for the rest of your life, you would still not exhaust all the water that there is in the sea."
+And so, she said, "Well, if you were to spend the rest of your life going down to the water\'s edge with your bucket and filling it with water and coming up and pouring it into the moat of your sandcastle, and you did that every minute of every hour of every day for the rest of your life, you would still not exhaust all the water that there is in the sea."

 The child got this idea of the immensity of the ocean.
 She was silent for a moment, and then she asked, "And is God bigger than the sea?"